jonathanulco/laurakalbag-dot-com/content/posts/custom-emoji-on-mastodon.md

 {{<figure class="grid two" max-width="1000px" src="/images/2018/09/toot-on-dark.png" link="https://mastodon.ind.ie/web/statuses/100661113916027342" alt="a toot in the dark Mastodon theme with a little Indie heart emoji." src2="/images/2018/09/toot-on-light.png" alt2="the same toot in the light Mastodon theme with a little Indie heart emoji." caption="The :indieHeart: shortcode in action">}}

+- Firstly, you need to have admin access to your instance to add custom emoji. ([Another reason to get your own instance!](/what-is-mastodon-and-why-should-i-use-it/#why-set-up-an-instance-of-one)) If you don’t have admin access, you could probably politely ask your instance’s admin to add your emoji to the instance’s list.
 - You need to be able to tell what the emoji is at 20x20 pixels, as this is the standard size it’s displayed on the Mastodon web view.
 - The emoji could be displayed on any colour background as different Mastodon themes have different coloured backgrounds.
 If you’re looking for compatibility with the (current) default Mastodon themes, check your emoji graphic with these hex colours as backgrounds: `#1F232B`, `#282C37`, `#D9E1E8`, `#E6EBF0`, `#FFFFFF`.
 - Make the bounding box square, even if your graphic is tall and narrow.
 It looks like some apps might render all emoji as the same height and width, so this will avoid your emoji looking stretched or squashed.